AlexeyLunyakov/SAFE-MACS/model/results.md

+## Designation of datasets:
+* 1017 - cppe5 dataset
+* 4055 - mppe-custom-set (own)
+    * 4055 wp - with preprocess
+    * 4055 np - no preprocess (tried for the sake of experiment)

 ## Final metrics of the models:

 Model | params | epochs | F1 | map50 | map50-95 | data |